HiDiHlabs/ssam-lite/docs/source/installation.rst

 ============

-SSAM-lite and SSAM-lite-server should run on all modern browsers supporting JavaScript and webGL.
+SSAM-lite and SSAM-lite-server should run on all modern browsers supporting JavaScript and WebGL.
 It has been verified to run on Firefox, Chrome, Edge and Safari.

 SSAM-lite requires an internet connection to access the TensorFlow.js (v2.0.0) library.